chenwei0129/cartoonGAN/README.md

     Ex:python cartoonGAN.py --file_name test0.jpg --model_number 0 --down_size 2

-    Ps:There are many weight in folder "models", you need to choose the model number according to the image or environment for the better result.
+    Ps:There are 8 weights(0~7) in folder "models", you need to choose the model number according to the image or environment for the better result.
     Ps:Somtimes, we need to down sample the input image due to memory space.

     Step3